 Good Quality Betta Food

-Because food plays a large role in your betta’s digestive health, it is important to feed your betta a mixture of fresh and good quality commercial foods.
+Because food plays a large role in your betta’s digestive health, it is important to feed it a mixture of fresh and good-quality commercial foods.
 It is not always easy to find fresh, live foods, but freeze-dried or frozen foods are the next best thing, especially if soaked for a few minutes before feeding.

 Change How Often You Feed Your Betta

-Changing your betta’s feeding frequency can dramatically affect their digestive behavior.
+Changing your betta’s feeding frequency can dramatically affect its digestive behavior.
 Although this is more of a preventative measure, it can sometimes help to cure constipation.

 Fasting Your Betta

 Many owners will feed their betta fish 2 or 3 times a day, every day, and although this is fine most of the time, fish will often benefit from 1 or 2 days of fasting each week.
-To fast your betta, you will not feed them at all on the fasting days, and this will help their digestive system get some rest and allow the current digesting matter to move through their system.
+To fast your betta, you will not feed them on the fasting days, which will help their digestive system get some rest and allow the current digesting matter to move through their system.

-Fasting will not harm your fish, in fact, wild betta will not eat every day in their natural habitat because they do not have food on tap whenever they want it.
-Fasting will occur naturally when your betta loses its appetite, and this is often enough for the problem to rectify itself naturally.
+Fasting will not harm your fish.
+In fact, wild betta don’t eat every day in their natural habitat because food is not available whenever they want it.
+Fasting occurs naturally when your betta loses its appetite, and this is often enough for the problem to rectify itself naturally.